ikivanc/OCRVisualizer/README.md

 In this version;

 * You can see bounding boxes of `Regions`, `Lines` and `Words`
+* You can select layers of bounding boxes to visualize under `OCR Text Visibility` menu
 * You can see extracted text over your original document
 * You can extract full text as output
 * You extract Key-Value Pairs